markoleptic/EncounterPlanner/UserGuide.md

 -   The person receiving the plan must either approve the plan to receive it or have the sender saved as a trusted character to automatically receive it.
 -   If a receiver has not yet decided to accept or reject a plan and they are sent subsequent plans, they are placed in a queue.

+### External Text:

+Clicking this button displays the **External Text Editor**.
+Lines from an imported note that were not assignments are stored as **External Text**.
+**External Text** can be obtained by other addons and WeakAuras using the Encounter Planner API.

 ## Boss Timeline